Quick Introduction to HTML

 alt="my image description" />

-where URL-to-imagefile describes the
+where URL-to-imagefile

-location of the image file to be displayed.
+location of the image file.

 The size of the image isn’t known until the image is successfully

-image tag.
+of the image tag.

-text-only web browsers, such as lynx.
+such as lynx.

 Links